jonthornton/MTAPI/README.md

 # MTA Realtime API JSON Proxy

-MtaSanitizer is a small HTTP server that converts the [MTA's realtime subway feed](http://datamine.mta.info/feed-documentation) from [Protocol Buffers/GTFS](https://developers.google.com/transit/gtfs/) to JSON.
+MTAPI is a small HTTP server that converts the [MTA's realtime subway feed](http://datamine.mta.info/feed-documentation) from [Protocol Buffers/GTFS](https://developers.google.com/transit/gtfs/) to JSON.
 The app also adds caching and makes it possible to retreive information by location and train line.

 ## Active Development

-This project is under active development and may contain bugs.
+This project is under active development and any part of the API may change.
 Feedback is very welcome.

 ## Endpoints